i5heu/TestDreadnought/README.md

 Highly adoptable test Framework for large and complex projects, that need a dependency-conscious, secure and fast testing solution.

 TestDreadnought is built for you to mold precisely to your project's demands, avoiding the one-size-fits-all approach.
 It sidesteps dependency issues and the security risks of excessive third-party packages, particularly from JS npm.
-With no forced structure or excessive rules, you get a clean, efficient, and secure testing environment that’s exactly suited to tackle your unique challenges.
+With no forced structure for tests or excessive rules, you get a clean, efficient, and secure testing environment that’s exactly suited to tackle your unique challenges.

+Js is used for data routing, basic logic, and calling custom Go extensions for complex actions such as HTTP requests.
+This approach enables the creation of complex and precise tests that remain easy to write and understand, all without relying on third-party npm packages.

 Checkout the `test_example` folder for a example test setup.